ntat/Parallelization_FFT_Fractals/README.md

 w_p = \frac{w}{P} \quad \text{columns}.
 $$

 After each process computes its submatrix of iteration counts, the results are gathered by the master process to form the complete image.
-The image is then written to a binary file, which can then be visualized using Python or something like MATLAB.
+The image is then written to a binary file, which can then be visualized using a Python [script](Fractals_Mandelbrot_Set/plot.py) or a MATLAB [script](Fractals_Mandelbrot_Set/plot_matlab.m) etc.

 ## Prerequisites